Private Alternative Loans

 - How the lender services the loan and the borrower?

 California Dream Loan

 To accept a California Dream Loan, a student must log in to My Coyote portal and accept the loan offer within 30 days of the award in order to receive funding.
-A student may decline the loan offer or accept less than what is offered but funds are limited and may not be increased at a later time.
+A student may decline the loan offer or accept less than what is offered, but funds are limited and may not be increased at a later time.

 Students who accept the California Dream loan must complete a promissory note and entrance counseling.
-Failure to complete all the required steps to receive loan funds by the assigned deadline may result in cancellation of the loan offer.
+Failure to complete all the required steps to receive loan funds by the assigned deadline, may result in the cancellation of the loan offer.
 Funds are limited and may not be re-awarded again at a later date.